UPPMAX/R-python-julia-matlab-HPC/docs/python/jupyter.rst

 You get the <job-id> when you do the above command.

-<p>Check the SLURM output file (slurm-<job.id>.out); grab the URL **with the hostname** as described in the first part of this document, since the localhost one requires you to login to the compute node.
+   Check the SLURM output file (slurm-<job.id>.out); grab the URL **with the hostname** as described in the first part of this document, since the localhost one requires you to login to the compute node.

 10. Start a webbrowser within HPC2N (ThinLinc interface).
 Put in the URL you grabbed, including the token.